Bentleyj/BeyondPhotography/README.md

 ### Day 8

 Today we looked more closely at blending images.
 I completed 3.30 a linear blend along the X axis from one image to another and also 3.31 which shows a linear blend that starts at 0.333 and goes to 0.666.
 To achieve this effect I wronte a small "map" function which linearly remaps the values from one range to another.
 Something seems a bit funky with it though but it might just be the images I've chosen.
 Need to go back and have a look at it!

+### Day [9]

+Today I fixed the Blend center effect from 3.31.
+There was a bug with my mapping code which made it not map properly and resulted in a line in the image.